 This Privacy Notice applies to Age UK Calderdale and Kirklees and its trading and other associated companies (together "Age UK Calderdale and Kirklees Group").
 Age UK Calderdale and Kirklees Group are committed to protecting and respecting your

 privacy and security.
-Whenever you provide us with your personal information via our website "site(s)", we will treat that information in accordance with this policy, our terms and conditions and current UK Data Protection legislation.
-By using the site and any services we offer via our site, you are agreeing to be
+Whenever you provide us with your personal information, we will treat that information in accordance with this notice, our terms and conditions and General Data Protection Regulation (GDPR).
+By using any services we offer, you are agreeing to be

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 This notice may change from time to time, so please check our website periodically.
 We are a data controller.
 This means we are responsible for deciding how we hold and use personal information about you.
 This notice explains to you what decisions we have taken in relation to that information.

 Age UK Calderdale and Kirklees is a registered charity (number 1102020) and company limited by guarantee (number 5013745).
 The registered address is 4-6 Woolshops, Halifax HX1 2RJ

 Age UK Calderdale and Kirklees recognises that effective management of health & safety is an important part of operating a successful organisation.
 The Charity is committed to ensuring that our activities do not adversely affect the health or safety of our employees, volunteers, service users, contractors or visitors.

 Age UK Calderdale & Kirklees promotes the wellbeing of all older people and works to make later life a fulfilling and enjoyable experience.
 It recognises that every person is an individual with different needs, preferences and abilities.
 It aims to reflect this diversity in everything it does, including making its services inclusive and accessible to older people from all sections of the community and attracting and retaining a diverse workforce.